FDAA(LEGAL) - INTERDISTRICT TRANSFERS: PUBLIC EDUCATION GRANTS

 An eligible student may attend a public school in the district in which the student resides or may use a public education grant to attend any other district chosen by the student's parent.
 Education Code 29.201

-A student is eligible to receive a public education grant or to attend another public school in the district in which the student resides if the student is assigned to attend a public school campus assigned an unacceptable rating that is made publicly available under Education Code 39.054 for:
+An eligible student may use a public education grant to attend a school in another district chosen by the parent.
+"Eligible students" are those assigned to attend a public school campus assigned an unacceptable rating that is made publicly available under Education Code 39.054.

 After a student has used a public education grant to attend a school in a district other than the district in which the student resides: